 |David Ruddock||David's phone is an HTC One.
 He is an avid writer, and enjoys playing devil's advocate in editorials, imparting a legal perspective on tech news, and reviewing the latest phones and gadgets.
 He also doesn't usually write such boring sentences.|

-Congratulations, guys - all of you will be contacted for your information in the near future!
+Congratulations - GetJar will contact you for your information in the near future!

 Everyone else - keep participating and stay tuned to Android Police so that you don't miss our upcoming giveaway announcements.

 You probably guessed this was coming - our Mega-Holiday Giveaway series just wouldn't be complete without a Galaxy Nexus (check out our just-published review).
 Today, we're giving away one Verizon Galaxy Nexus, courtesy of our friends at Texas Instruments, along with a pair of Klipsch S4A headphones (read our review here).
 (For our international readers: this particular contest is open to the US only (it's a US-only phone), but you may want to check back tomorrow.)

 Well, we started today off right by offering our US readers a Galaxy Nexus, but we figured it's only fair to bring our international readers into the mix for another awesome giveaway.
 Today, we're giving away one ASUS Transformer Prime 32GB Wi-Fi tablet to one lucky person, courtesy of Beansoft, the developers of the extremely popular third-party keyboard app Thumb Keyboard, along with a pair of Klipsch S4A headphones provided by Klipsch (read our review here).